MeAkash77/DevVerse-SWE-Blog/README.md

 ## Live Application

-The blog is deployed on Vercel and can be accessed at [https://devverse-swe.vercel.app/](https://devverse-swe.vercel.app/).
+The blog is deployed on Vercel and can be accessed at [https://dev-verse-swe-blog-three.vercel.app/](https://dev-verse-swe-blog-three.vercel.app/).

-The backup deployment is available on Netlify at [https://devverse-swe.netlify.app](https://devverse-swe.netlify.app).

 Feel free to explore the content and features of the blog! 🚀